Choosing the best video editing software is the key to either looking like a Hollywood director or Tommy Wiseau.

 Best Video Editing Software for Windows

 With Premiere Pro CC, you can work with the latest video formats.
 You can edit video footage in ultra, high-end 8k as well as in virtual reality.
-Content delivered on Premiere Pro CC is properly optimized for any screen.
+Content delivered on Premiere Pro CC is appropriately optimized for any screen.

 This software is compatible with other top Adobe CC products like Adobe Stock, Audition, and After Effects.
 Therefore, you can easily download a motion graphics template from Adobe Stock or After Effects seamlessly without needing to leave Premiere Pro’s interface.